urbanjost/M_intrinsics/docs/intrinsics.md

 - **c**
   : The input character to determine the code for.
+    Its value shall be that of a character capable of representation in the processor.

 - **kind**
   : indicates the kind parameter of the result.
 If **kind** is absent,